 The statutory rights to either you or the Tenant to take legal action against the other party remain unaffected.
 It is not compulsory for the parties to refer the dispute to adjudication.
 The parties may, if either party chooses to do so seek the decision of the court.
 However, this process may take longer and may incur further costs.
 If there is a dispute we must remit to The Dispute Service Ltd the full deposit, less any amounts already agreed by the parties and paid over to them.
 This must be done within 10 working days of being told that a dispute has been registered whether or not you or we want to contest it.

-There is no current statutory obligation on landlords or agents under the above order to have professional checks carried out on the electrical system or appliances.
-However, under the regulation the plugs and sockets come under the Consumer Protection Act 1987 and there is a statutory obligation to ensure all electrical equipment is safe which includes providing written instructions for each appliance.
-Halcyon recommend that all landlords should ensure the comply with these regulations by:
+Under the Consumer Protection Act 1987 there is a statutory obligation to ensure all electrical equipment is safe which includes providing written instructions for each appliance.
+It is recommended that all landlords ensure they comply with these regulations by having an annual Portable Appliance Test (PAT) and electrical visual inspection by a qualified electrician.